Ashes 2015: How England won 3-2 after regaining the Ashes in 14 days

 What they said - Alastair Cook: "You've seen how strong Australia are in this game.
 So to have beaten them three times is a huge credit to the guys here.
 We've played some really good cricket at crucial moments.
 It's been a great series to be part of.
 The crowds have been absolutely fantastic at all five venues.
 Away from the ground, the support has been absolutely amazing.
 So from all the players, we thank everyone."

-Watch every ball of the 2019 Ashes live on Sky Sports Cricket and Sky Sports Main Event from Thursday, August 1.
+Watch every ball of the 2019 Ashes live on Sky Sports Cricket.
+Click here to upgrade now.